zynayumi/libzynayumi/README.md

 - [X] VST, DSSI
 - [ ] LV2 (meanwhile you can use [NASPRO](http://naspro.sourceforge.net/plugins.html#naspro-bridges))
 - [ ] MIDI controls assigned to parameters
 - [ ] GUI.
-Pease help if you want one, I am no GUI guy.
+Pease help if you want one, I am no GUI guy

 ## Requirements